 - ...

-I also have an internal toolkit I go to often to keep myself effective at work, and I've learned to detach and go on offline walks & coffee breaks when I do need to disappear for a while.
+This year, I have curated new tools for handling the constant flow of digital distractions & keeping my task-pile ordered, even as I chain meetings and jump at requests for input.
+I also have an mental toolkit I pull from often to keep myself effective at work, and I've learned to detach and go on offline walks & coffee breaks when I do need to recharge.